What you’ll learn:

 Chinese Potstickers are really simple to make, and there are a few secrets that I’ll share with you.

 I’m piecing together several photos of dumpling making from different cooking sessions, so you’ll have to excuse the inconsistent photo quality.
-Not to mention, these photos were from last year, before I learned how to use my camera’s basic fuction, like FOCUS.
+Not to mention, these photos were from last year, before I learned how to use my camera’s basic function, like FOCUS. ๐

 These photos were taken when I handmade the dumpling wrapper – a feat that while delicious – to me is not worth the trouble, which is why I’ve not posted this before!
 The handmade wrappers are thicker than what you’d buy at the store.

 Spoon about 1 teaspsoon of filling in the middle of the wrapper.
 Use your finger to brush the cornstarch slurry all around the outer edge of the dumpling to act as your “glue” to hold the potsticker together.

 Bring up opposite sides and pinch the dumpling wrapper in the middle.